Faculty Frequently Asked Questions

 If I suspect a student could use your support, how do I refer them without offending them?

 We are aware of and are trying to change the stigma that can be associated with our office.
-Your support and the genuine concern is important.
 Explain that you want the student to be successful in your course, and our office may be able helpful in figuring out why the student is struggling.

-Does the DRC work with students on regional campuses?
+Does the DRC work with students on statewide campuses?

 We work with students all over!
 We will set up a phone visit if they cannot make it to our office.